 Plans for the Co-Op

 The current and future plan of the Co-Op is to listen to the needs of our local landowners.
 West Central Georgia is the focal area of the project.
 The primary benefit is to increase the number of acres burned that will enhance native ecosystems and reduce the risk of catastrophic wildfires.
 When we talked to local landowners we discovered that many are unaware of current programs and/or services.
 This lead to the establishment of the West Central Georgia Forest Landowners Association (WCGFLA).
 Landowners can join the association for free by liking the Facebook page www.facebook.com/WCGFLA or by requesting to be added to the e-mail list.
 To be added to the email list please send an email to firstname.lastname@example.org.
 At WCGFLA meetings and events we surveyed local landowners to find out what barriers have been encountered and prevented the fire from reaching the ground.
 The most frequent reasons raised were lack of equipment, technical assistance, cost-share, and education/training.
 The Co-Op has utilized strong partnerships in the area to address these barriers.

 West Central Georgia Prescribed Burn Trailers

-- Click here to find more information about the West Central Georgia Prescribed Burn Trailers.
+- Click here for an overview of the West Central Georgia Prescribed Burn Trailers.

 The Prescribed Fire Center Coordinator is an extra resource in the West Central Georgia area.
 The Co-Op offers professional advice on many prescribed fire issues.
 Technical assistance comes in many forms and can be confusing to some landowners.
 The Co-Op will be glad to help eliminate any barriers that you may encounter to applying prescribed fire.
 However, we don’t stop at the prescribed fire because we are sure that as landowners continue to learn about forest management prescribed fire will become a vital tool in the future.
 The Co-Op often serves as a bridge to other local partners that can assist with specific land stewardship needs.